Measuring the Robustness of Audio Deepfake Detection under Real-World Corruption: Evaluation

+Silence insertion (Figure~\ref{fig:silence}) evaluates robustness by masking short audio segments as silence at varying ratios.
+Unlike pitch or spectral modifications, silence insertion preserves local spectral characteristics but breaks global temporal continuity.
+Detection performance degrades consistently as the insertion ratio increases.
+Detectors such as Wave2Vec2BERT, AASIST, and RawGATST exhibit stronger robustness under mild silence insertion, likely because their input representations emphasize spectral features and are less exclusively dependent on temporal features.
+In contrast, RawNet2 shows more significant performance degradation, indicating its higher sensitivity to temporal fragmentation.
+Nevertheless, even the more robust models suffer notable performance drops at higher insertion ratios, as excessive temporal disruption exceeds their learned invariances.

+Autotune (Figure~\ref{fig:autotune}) alters pitch by quantizing it to musical keys while largely preserving phonetic content and perceptual quality.
+Its impact is not uniform across models.
+Detectors such as LFCC-LCNN, AASIST, RawGATST, HuBERT, and Whisper remain relatively stable across keys.
+In contrast, RawNet2 and Wave2Vec2BERT consistently exhibit lower performance and higher EER, suggesting a stronger dependence on fine-grained pitch dynamics or raw waveform characteristics that are disrupted by pitch quantization.

-These results demonstrate that no single model is consistently robust across all types of audio modifications, highlighting the limitations of current audio deepfake detection methods and the need for detection models capable of maintaining performance under temporal and spectral modifications.
-The sensitivity of models to specific perturbations varies based on their reliance on spectral or temporal features.
-Notably, modifications such as pitch shifting, time stretching, and echo, which minimally affect perceptual audio quality, still lead to substantial performance drops in many models.
-This also highlights the critical need to address these types of subtle modifications during model development, as their nuanced effects can undermine detection performance even when the audio quality remains high.
+Overall, \textbf{our evaluation shows that no model consistently maintains robustness across all modification types}.
+Models' detection performances vary depending on their reliance on spectral or temporal features.
+In particular, modifications like pitch shifting, time stretching, and echo, despite their minimal impact on perceptual audio quality, can severely impair detection accuracy.
+These findings highlight the critical need to address these types of subtle modifications during model development, as their nuanced effects can undermine detection performance even when the audio quality remains high.